-The only perfect life, is the one corriagraphed on social media.
-Go gentle on yourself, my friend.
+The only perfect life, is the one choreographed on social media.

 I caress my coffee in both hands as steam rises, dusting over my face with pleasure aromas of nutty and chocolate note.
 In the early afternoon, with morning hair and Snoopy pajamas that have worn thin from love, I flip through Facebook posts as if drawn to the reveal of something unexpected.
 Wow, lives so full; friendships, children, celebrations, blurred photos of little girls in floral dresses that lift and touch extended arms as shiny patent leather shoes whirl in circular motion.
 Little boys with mischievous eyes and crooked tie.
 Laughter and smiles shoring the perimeter of tables boasting heavy with food and drink and red wine stain on linens of white.
 Oh, the envy of exotic places, sun tanned bodies and little umbrella drinks.